-Cognitive Rehabilitation Therapy - Cognitive Rehabilitation Therapy is therapy for the treatment of functional deficits as a result of traumatic brain injury and cerebral vascular insult.
+Cognitive Rehabilitation Therapy - Cognitive Rehabilitation Therapy is therapy for the treatment of functional deficits a due to traumatic brain injury and cerebral vascular insult.
 It is intended to help in achieving the return of higher level cognitive ability.
-This therapy is direct (one-on-one) patient contact.
+This therapy is direct one-on-one patient contact.

-Complementary and Alternative Medicine - Defined by the National Center for Complementary and Alternative Medicine as the broad range of healing philosophies (schools of thought), approaches and therapies that Conventional Medicine does not commonly use, accept, study or make available.
+Complementary and Alternative Medicine - Defined by the National Center for Complementary and Alternative Medicine as the broad range of healing philosophies, approaches and therapies that Conventional Medicine does not commonly use, accept, study or make available.
 Generally defined, these treatments and health care practices are not taught widely in medical schools and not generally used in Hospitals.
 These types of therapies used alone are often referred to as "alternative."
 When used in combination with other alternative therapies, or in addition to conventional therapies, these therapies are often referred to as "complementary."

-Completion of Covered Services - Covered Services for the Continuity of Care Condition under treatment by the Terminated Provider or Non-Participating Provider will be considered complete, when (i) the Member's Continuity of Care Condition under treatment is medically/clinically stable, and (ii) there are no clinical contraindications that would prevent a medically/clinically safe transfer to a Participating Provider as determined by a UnitedHealthcare Medical Director in consultation with the Member, the Terminated Provider or Non-Participating Provider, and as applicable, the Member's assigned Participating Provider.
+Completion of Covered Health Care Services - Covered Health Care Services for the Continuity of Care Condition under treatment by the Terminated Provider or Out-of-Network Provider will be considered complete, when (i) the Member's Continuity of Care Condition under treatment is medically/clinically stable, and (ii) there are no clinical contraindications that would prevent a medically/clinically safe transfer to a Network Provider as determined by a UnitedHealthcare Medical Director in consultation with the Member, the Terminated Provider or Out-of-Network Provider, and as applicable, the Member's assigned Network Provider.

-Continuity of Care Condition(s) - The Completion of Covered Services will be provided by: (i) a Terminated Provider to a Member who, at the time of the Participating Provider's contract Termination, was receiving Covered Services from that Participating Provider, or (ii) Non-Participating Provider for newly enrolled Member who, at the time of his or her coverage became effective with UnitedHealthcare, was receiving Covered Services from the Non-Participating Provider, for one of the Continuity of Care Conditions, as limited and described below:
+Continuity of Care Condition(s) - The Completion of Covered Health Care Services will be provided by: (i) a Terminated Provider to a Member who, at the time of the Network Provider's contract Termination, was receiving Covered Health Care Services from that Network Provider, or (ii) Out-of-Network Provider for newly enrolled Member who, at the time of his or her coverage became effective with UnitedHealthcare, was receiving Covered Health Care Services from the Out-of-Network Provider, for one of the Continuity of Care Conditions, as limited and described below: